 About Kirin

-Kirin Amiling Macapugay, MSW, has worked in education, health and human services, and various not for profit organizations in San Diego since 1998, primarily in organizations serving API and other under-represented communities.
-In 2015, she founded Asian Pacific Islander Community Actions (APICA).
-She is currently a professor of Human Services and Social Work at San Diego City College.
-In 2016 and was awarded “Professor of the Year” by San Diego State University students, where she taught before coming on to lead the San Diego City College's Human Services Department.
-She helped design the PEER Program, the first college based curriculum and pipeline project for people wanting to work with communities experiencing homelessness.
+Kirin Amiling Macapugay, MSW, has worked in education, health and human services, and various not for profit organizations in San Diego since 1998, primarily in organizations working to empower under-resourced communities.
+In 2016, she was awarded “Professor of the Year” by San Diego State University students, where she taught as a lecturer before coming on to lead the San Diego City College's Human Services Department.
+She designed the PEER Program, the classroom to career pathway for people wanting to work with communities experiencing homelessness, supported by the San Diego Housing Commission and the City of San Diego.
+She co-wrote and is now co-principal investigator for San Diego City College's Inclusive City Achievement Network, or ICAN, which earned federal AANAPISI designation in 2022.

 Macapugay served on the City of San Diego Commission for Arts and Culture and was past Chairwoman of the Cultural Arts Commission for the City of Chula Vista.
 She co-founded IKAT Indigenous Knowledge, Art, and Truth, a group of Indigenous scholars and community organizers from the Philippines.
-She is Chair for Made in Paradise Hills, serves on the advisory for People’s Collective for Justice and Liberation, and is a mentor for San Diego Leadership Alliance fellows.
+She is Chair for Made in Paradise Hills,founding board member of the San Diego Asian Pacific Islander Coalition, a core member of the statewide FIERCE Policy Forum, and a mentor for San Diego Leadership Alliance fellows.

-Macapugay has been featured by Voyager San Diego Magazine, This Filipino American Life, Yellow Ranger, Alliance for California Traditional Arts, Filipino Press, Asian Journal, the National Association of Social Workers.
-She published her first textbook on social work in 2019 has been featured in: Impower You, Oviedo; The Pilipinx Radical Imagination Reader, Nievera-Lozano and Santa Ana; Representation over Visibility, Oleano; and Reclaiming our Stories, Alexander, et al. In January of 2017, Kirin was honored as a “Present Day Civil Rights Woman Leader” by RISE San Diego, the first event of its kind in the county.
+Macapugay and her work has been featured by PBS, KPBS, 10 News, fox News, CBS News, the San Diego Union Tribune, the Voice of San Diego, San Diego Magazine, Voyager San Diego Magazine, This Filipino American Life, Yellow Ranger, Alliance for California Traditional Arts, Filipino Press, Asian Journal, the National Association of Social Workers.
+She published her first textbook on social work in 2019 has works in: Closer to Liberation by Solomon et. al, Impower You, Oviedo; The Pilipinx Radical Imagination Reader, Nievera-Lozano and Santa Ana; Representation over Visibility, Oleano; and Reclaiming our Stories, Alexander, et al.

 She was formerly a founding board advisor for Break the Silence Against Domestic Violence, an advisor for San Diego Gas and Electric, and the Diversity and Inclusion Chair for the Association of Fundraising Professionals, San Diego.